samuel-adekunle/jamgo/README.md

 ## Page

-The Page sub command is used for generating new pages for the website.
-It generates the directory, .gohtml templates and .go config file.
+The [`Page`](./docs/jamgo_new_page.md) sub command is used for generating new pages for the website.
+It generates the directory, gohtml templates and go config file.

 Usage:
 ```